Travel Advice Indonesia 2020 – as at 8th June 2020

 On 12th March 2020 the World Health Organisation declared COVID-19 as a global pandemic.
 This led to travel restrictions and border closures around the world and now, in June, we are starting to see these restrictions easing and people looking again to book holidays.
 Travel restrictions in each country vary and here, at Travala.com, we want to ensure that you, our customers, are provided with the latest travel advice for the key destinations favoured by you.

-The first cases of the novel Coronavirus (COVID-19) were confirmed in the city of Wuhan, China on 31 December 2019 and since then, it has proceeded to spread to over 204 countries and territories with over 1,250,000 people so far testing positive for the virus and sadly over 68,000 dying.
+The first cases of Coronavirus19 (COVID-19) were confirmed in the city of Wuhan, China on December 31st 2019 and since then, it has proceeded to spread to 215 countries and territories with over 6,931,000 people so far testing positive for the virus.
+(Source: WHO)

-Indonesia confirmed its first internally transmitted case of COVID-19 on 2 March 2020 and by 5 April, 2,273 cases and 198 deaths had been confirmed.
-Read more below about the latest travel advice for Indonesia in 2020.
+Indonesia confirmed its first internally transmitted case of COVID-19 on 2 March 2020 and by 8th June, there had been 31,186 cases confirmed and sadly 1,851 deaths also confirmed.
+(Source: WHO)

 What is COVID-19?